pbiggar/phc/doc/manual/treetutorial6.rst

 And of course, we are more than happy to answer any other questions you might still have.
-Just send an email to the <ulink url="http://www.phpcompiler.org/mailinglist.html">mailing list</ulink> and we'll do our best to answer you as quickly as possible!
+Just send an email to the `mailing list <http://www.phpcompiler.org/mailinglist.html>`_ and we'll do our best to answer you as quickly as possible!
 Happy coding!